Many-body localization as a percolation phenomenon: Introduction

-{\it Introduction.} The interplay of disorder and interaction in dense fermionic systems remains a challenging theoretical problem, offering a novel scenario for a possible metal-insulator transition at elevated temperatures $T > 0$.
+The interplay of disorder and interaction in dense fermionic systems remains a challenging theoretical problem, offering a novel scenario for a possible metal-insulator transition at elevated temperatures $T > 0$.
 While the (Anderson) localization of noninteracting fermions \cite{anderson58} is a well-established phenomenon in disordered systems, the role of interaction has been seriously theoretically addressed only within the last 15 years \cite{basko06,oganesyan07}.
-Based mostly on numerical studies, the transition/crossover towards the many-body localization (MBL) has been revealed by several criteria: change of level statistics \cite{oganesyan07,torres15,luitz15,serbyn16}, slow growth of entanglement entropy\cite{znidaric08,bardarson12,serbyn15}, vanishing d.c. transport \cite{barisic10,berkelbach10,agarwal15,gopal15,barlev15,steinigeweg16,prelovsek17}, absence of thermalization \cite{pal10,luitz16,mierzejewski16}, where all these criteria may be related to the existence of a macroscopic number of integrals of motion in the MBL phase \cite{serbyn13,huse14,ros15,rademaker16,mierzejewski18}.
-Importantly, qualitative features of the MBL have been found in several cold atoms experiments \cite{schreiber15,kondov15,bordia16,luschen17}.
+Based mostly on numerical studies, the transition/crossover towards the many-body localization (MBL) has been revealed by several criteria: change in level statistics \cite{oganesyan07,torres15,luitz15,serbyn16}, slow growth of entanglement entropy\cite{znidaric08,bardarson12,serbyn15}, vanishing d.c. transport \cite{barisic10,berkelbach10,agarwal15,gopal15,barlev15,steinigeweg16,prelovsek17}, and the absence of thermalization \cite{pal10,luitz16,mierzejewski16}, where all these criteria may be related to the existence of a macroscopic number of integrals of motion in the MBL phase \cite{serbyn13,huse14,ros15,rademaker16,mierzejewski18,Roeck2017}.
+Importantly, qualitative features of the MBL have been found in several cold-atom experiments \cite{schreiber15,kondov15,bordia16,luschen17}.